 - the driving condition

 You might forget precise details about what happened during the accident.
-So, taking notes while you’re at the scene will allow you to document all facts as accurately as possible.
+So, taking notes while at the scene will allow you to document all facts as accurately as possible.
 Lastly, try to take photos of the crash.
 Your insurance company will likely ask you to provide photo evidence of the accident.
 So, get ahead and do it if it is possible.

 Step #4 Contact your insurance company

 If, for some reason, the other driver’s insurance company doesn’t contact you within a few days, you should contact them to inform them that one of their drivers was involved in an auto accident.
+Also, there’s a good chance that your insurance claim denies your claim.
+In that case, it would be best to seek legal advice to maximize your chances of receiving fair compensation for your loss.
+You can see more here and learn how legal professionals can turn things in your favor.

 Furthermore, when talking to either your or the other driver’s insurance company, please provide them with only the most basic details about the crash.
 Moreover, if you’ll ask your attorney to get involved, don’t provide a recorded statement at all.
 The other driver’s attorney or insurance company might use this against you to dent the claim.